linker3000/Multicomper/README.md

 The Multicomper’s 5V regulator is fed from the 2-pin header mentioned above.
 The main supply to the dev board's DC socket needs to be increased to at least 7V if a standard (non low drop-out) ‘7805’ is used on the Multicomper.
 During testing, the DC input voltage was raised to 12V to see if the 3.3V regulator complained - it was OK on two boards,  but your mileage may vary according to the quality of the part fitted.

- *You could use a 3.3V regulator for the prototype area if you wish.*
+(*)You could use a 3.3V regulator for the prototype area if you wish - or just jumper in-out where the voltage regulator should be fitted and then the voltage at the '5V' header will be whatever's being fed to the FPGA board.

 **Micro SD card**